NooredeenAjaj/Home-Safety-Monitoring/README.md

 - Decide where you want the project to be on your computer.
 - Open your terminal again.
 - Type 'cd' followed by the path where you want the project.
 Press Enter.
-- Now, type '' and press Enter.
+- Now, type 'https://github.com/NooredeenAjaj/Home-Safety-Monitoring.git' and press Enter.

-- Plug your development board into the USB and open VS Code.
-- On the right panel, click on the Pymakr extension.
-Then, follow the steps shown in the next image to open the REPL (Read-Eval-Print Loop) for your board in the terminal.
+- Done!
+The project should be in the place you chose